Ruchita-Raghu/ruchita-raghu-portfolio/Application & Practice/Classroom Learning.md

    </ul>
 <li> Introduction to Marketing </li>
    <ul>
-   <p> Concepts - definition and fundamentals of the marketing field, mareting principles, how to understand customer needs, determining target market, estimating costs and preparing marketing budget, measuring customer satisfaction etc. </p>
+   <p> Concepts - definition and fundamentals of the marketing field, marketing principles, how to understand customer needs, determining target market, estimating costs and preparing marketing budget, measuring customer satisfaction etc. </p>
    <p> Projects and assignments helped create marketing plan for a real business - began with executive summary, establish business problem and opportunity, determine target market, marketing budget and so on. </p>
    </ul>
 <li> Leading High Performance Organizations </li>